openstack-archive/os-faults/README.rst

 Examples:
     * `Restart Keystone service` - restarts Keystone service on all nodes.
-    * `kill nova-api service on one node` - restarts Nova API on one randomly-picked node.
+    * `kill nova-api service on one node` - kills Nova API on one randomly-picked node.

 **Node-oriented** command performs specified `action` on node specified by FQDN